-Livingston Literaries meets every Wednesday, 4:30-5:30 p.m. at the Livingston-Park County Public Library (in the Bev Steveson meeting room on the ground floor) and on Zoom.
+Livingston Literaries meets every first, third, and fifth Wednesday, 4:30-5:30 p.m. at the Livingston-Park County Public Library (in the Bev Steveson meeting room on the ground floor) and on Zoom.
 Email email@example.com for more information or for the Zoom link.

 Livingston Literaries is a free program of Elk River Arts & Lectures, a nonprofit organization dedicated to cultivating Livingston’s literary legacy and building community through the literary arts.

 “Livingston Literaries is a delightful environment to share my writing in.
 I always look forward to going to the library and talking over our stories, ideas, and more.”

 “I think that being able to talk with other writers and being able to work with them is a good way to improve my writing.”

 “It has a great, friendly atmosphere.
 And it keeps me wanting to write!”